duttaanubhab777-code/Calculator/README.md

 # Calculator
-It is make for small calculation.
+This Calculator create for small calculation.